purplebugs/cypress-playground/README.md

 ## Purpose

-Ability to try out using cypress.io in order to run and write tests towards various web elements on a web page
+Ability to try out using [cypress.io](cypress.io) in order to run and write tests towards various web elements on a web page

-This repo and test steps were done using steps from [cypress.io Getting Started](https://docs.cypress.io/guides/getting-started/installing-cypress.html)
+This repo and test steps were done using steps from [Getting Started](https://docs.cypress.io/guides/getting-started/installing-cypress.html)

 ## Pre-Requisites